open-telemetry/opentelemetry-php/docs/upgrading.md

 #### Metrics: InstrumentType, Temporality, advisory
 Methods which previously accepted `Temporality|string`, or `InstrumentType|string` no longer accept strings.
 `$advisory` is now a required parameter for `OpenTelemetry\SDK\Metrics\DefaultAggregationProviderInterface`.

+#### TracerProvider
+`TracerProvider` constructor now accepts a `SpanProcessorInterface` as the first argument, rather than an array of `SpanProcessorInterface`s.
+If multiple processors are required, they should be added to a `MultiSpanProcessor` (which is what happened internally in 1.x anyway).